 - 1 egg

-- Zest of 1 lemon and juice of half of it
+- 1 lemon zest of whole and juice of half

 - Preheat the oven to 200ºC